 If you are interested to see how GS1 Australia used to market its accreditation service to help vendors save money, click here, or read their 2006 brochure advocating the benefits of self-verification (page 11-12) or here if that link doesn’t work.
 All very valid points…

-These changes have been spearheaded by SKUVANTAGE to help our clients save cost and effort.
+The changes above have been spearheaded by SKUvantage to help our clients save cost and effort.
 We have partnered with Cobra Systems and Intermax, the resellers of the Axicon barcode verification hardware, to provide guidance on how our clients can do barcode verification themselves.
-As part of this, SKUVANTAGE has also become certified for Barcode Verification, and can provide this service at very competitive rates, within a couple of days of receiving the product.
-Just select the option in the briefing form when sending us product.
+To learn more about how to get BVR’s done as they come of the printer rather than wait for a third party, just fill in the form below.

-If you would like more information on how to do barcode verification yourselves, or use another provider other than GS1 Australia, or to own your barcodes outright, please complete the form below.
+If you would like more information on how to do barcode verification yourselves, or use another provider other than GS1 Australia, please complete the form below.
 Below this form is more information on barcode verification.

 What is barcode verification & why is it important?